BYTESHAUS/read-write/README+/software/docu/README+/markdown_on_git.md

 HTML elements must be in play even for the purest text: markdown has neither a non-breaking space nor a hyphen.
 The richer the content, the more HTML you will use.

-Surprisingly, the inevitable `<table>` can keep pure or mixed markdown in cells &thinsp;&mdash;&thinsp; put an empty line before and after.
+Surprisingly, the inevitable `<table>` can keep pure or mixed markdown in cells &thinsp;&ndash;&thinsp; put an empty line before and after.

 ## Tips and advice